shiran374024/scraper/README.md

 # Scraper Project

 This project is a web scraping tool designed to fetch and process metadata from CSV files and web pages.
-The project uses Python and several libraries, including `pandas`, `selenium`, and `requests`.
+The project uses Python and several libraries, including `pandas`, `selenium`,`playwright`, and `requests`.

 ## Requirements